Covid-19 Operating Guide for our Employees

 Though we do not want any staff coming into work when they are feeling unwell (and definitely not with Covid-19 symptoms under any circumstances) please be aware that the way we are having to staff the bubbles with consistent staff means that if a member of staff is absent there is a possibility that we will have to cancel all the children’s places in the bubble that day as our staffing levels may not be safe.

-As discussed previously unless Holidays have been arranged and agreed already, for a while we may not be able to grant the normal flexibility to offer additional unpaid staff holiday outside the 1 week we can all have off at October Half term (unless you choose to work October Holiday Club if it operates) and the 2 weeks leave we have off at Christmas.
-This is because it is not easy or sometimes even possible to replace staff within their bubbles due to this increasing the number of contacts for children and your colleagues.
+As discussed previously unless Holidays have been arranged and agreed already, for a while we may not be able to grant the normal flexibility to offer additional unpaid staff holiday outside our statutory holidays and any holiday clubs (which may or not run, although these are non contractual) This is because it is not easy or sometimes even possible to replace staff within their bubbles due to this increasing the number of contacts for children and your colleagues.
 For this reason unless there are exceptional circumstances you will not be able to take time off during your normal shifts for dentist, doctor etc as we are unable to cover in the normal way whilst we cannot replace you with supply staff.
 Please make all appointments during the day when you are not working for the club or on the days you do not work.
 We will relax this as soon as we are able and are grateful for your cooperation with this.

 Infection Prevention and Control

 Like the common cold and flu viruses, Covid-19 is spread by:

 - Infected people passing the virus to others through large droplets when coughing, sneezing, or even talking, shouting or singing within a close distance.